ivo-toby/contentful-mcp/README.md

 })
 ```

-This tool generates example GraphQL queries for a specific content type, helping Claude understand how to construct valid queries.
+This tool generates example GraphQL queries for a specific content type, helping the LLM understand how to construct valid queries.

 #### 4. Execute Query